 Credit is not allowed for both ENGR 502 and MECH 501.

 Military personnel admitted to a College of Engineering online degree program may be eligible for a 15% tuition discount.
 Tuition discounts can only be given if you provide the appropriate discount code at the time of registration.
 Call (877) 491-4336 or email firstname.lastname@example.org to learn more.
 Discounts are not applicable to Denver sections.

-This class is available live via the Internet on Wednesdays from 5:15 - 8:00 p.m.
+This class is available live via the Internet on Mondays from 5:15 - 8:00 p.m.
 Mountain Time.
 If you are registered for the 801 section, log into your Canvas account to access the course; directions will be posted.
 You can also attend the class in person at Colorado State University.

 Textbooks and Materials